- Dr. Kari Alexander - Senior Instructor

 Using a phenomenological approach, their aim is to gain an in-depth understanding how fathers who stay home connect with their children how they define their role as “fathers”, what support groups they have, what obstacles they encounter, and how the negotiations are made between mothers and fathers.

 Dr. Guzik's areas of concentration include criminology, law & society, science & technology studies, sociological theory, and qualitative methods.
-Within these areas, he is generally interested in investigating legal processes and their impact on people’s view of the law, the use of information and surveillance technologies by state actors to combat insecurity, and strategies for building the legitimacy of legal institutions.
-He recently completed a book on surveillance technologies and information systems in Mexico’s War on Crime and is beginning new work examining efforts to increase court legitimacy and access to justice.
+His research examines technology’s role in legal institutions and processes and its impact on people’s legal experiences.
+His recent work has covered the use of information and surveillance technologies to combat insecurity, especially in the context of Mexico’s War on Crime, the adoption of body-worn cameras by policing agencies in the United States, the relationship between procedural justice and court legitimacy in Poland, and the influence of ethnographic methods on politics and policy.
 He has also written on intimate partner abuse in the past and the effects of arrest and prosecution on changing abusers’ conduct.

 Book - “Making Things Stick”